On the Construction of Generalised Bobillier Formula: Preliminaries

 In the Euclidean plane, a circle is defined in two ways.
-The first definition is the geometric locus of points which are at a fixed distance from a point.
-The second is the set of points from which a segment $AB$ is seen at a constant directed angle ${\theta _p}$.
-Using these definitions, since a unit circle is the geometric locus of points $z$ satisfying ${\left\| z \right\|_p} = 1$, the unit circles in the $p-$complex planes are drawn as in Figure 1.
+The first definition is the locus of points a fixed distance from a given fixed point.
+The second is the set of points from which a segment $AB$ is seen at a constant directed angle ${\theta _\emph{\emph{p}}}$.
+Using these definitions, since a unit circle is the geometric locus of points $z$ satisfying ${\left\| z \right\|_\emph{\emph{p}}} = 1$, the unit circles in the generalized complex planes are drawn as in Figure 1.